LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-01-Information-Theory-In-Language-Part-1.md

-used with another, a word used in a particular section of time or place, a collocation or phrase is uttered at a given event, etc. The list could go on and on if you put your mind to it, and you'll find the use case that is aimed to be measured can yield interesting findings when examining language regarding similar topics.
+used with another, a word used in a particular section of time or place, a collocation or phrase is uttered at a given event, etc. The list could go on and on if you put your mind to it, and you'll find the use case that is aimed to be measured can yield interesting findings when examining language.

 To draw these associations between one event with another, you need to count distributions of data and track when one event overlaps with another.
 For example, lets say I started to